Toshib061/Mini_Calculator/README.md

 # Mini_Calculator
-Mini calculator is a desktop application which has two buttons.They are:
+Mini calculator is a desktop application which has two buttons.
+They are:
 * Log base
 * Square root
 ## Testing